eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

 its objects using a Pinttrs :class:`~pinttr.UnitContext` instance.
 This *configuration unit context* (:data:`eradiate.unit_context_config`, abbreviated as ``ucc``) is used to attach units to dimensional quantities when the user does not specify them.
-By default, default configuration units are the SI units; but a user can override them if it seems more convenient in their context.
+Default configuration units are the SI units; but a user can override them if it seems more convenient in their context.

 .. admonition:: Example